Adams Stirling PLC

 Right to Inspect Records

-Members have the right to inspect and copy the association's books and records.
+Members can inspect and copy the association's books and records.
 The Davis-Stirling Act defines records as the "association's" records, not the members' records.
 (Civ.
 Code § 5200.)
-Members may inspect the association's records but with limitations.
+Members may inspect the association's records, but with limitations.

 (1) The association records, and any information from them, may not be sold, used for a commercial purpose, or used for any other purpose not reasonably related to a member's interest as a member.
 An association may bring an action against any person who violates this section for injunctive relief and for actual damages to the association caused by the violation.